edwardsnjd/js-wiki/README.md

 - You can search your wiki content locally as you would other files
 - The barrier to writing a new page is very low; it's just a plain text file

-Working with the wiki as files locally is great but it's nice to view it in a browser.
-There are some great options for this already (e.g. [Markdoc][mdoc]) but they tend to require packages installed on the server.  js-wiki aims to be even simpler by rendering the markdown to html on the client.
+Working with the wiki as files locally is great but it's nice to view it in a browser.  there are some great options for this already (e.g. [Markdoc][mdoc]) but they tend to require packages installed on the server.  js-wiki aims to be even simpler by rendering the markdown to html on the client.